Alfusainey/debezium-server-operator/README.md

 ##### Viewing change events
 At this point, you can create a MySQL client that connects to the `source-service` to insert some records into the MySQL database and watch how the server forwards the changes to Kafka.
-To see the changes injested into Kafka, you can start a pod running.
 You can use the `watch-topic` utitility used in the Debezium tutorial website to view the changes forwaded to Kafka.

 ##### Delete custom resource
 Finally, deleting the custom resource will delete the deployment that it created